Bollinger Bands helps you find the best stocks to buy today, every day on demand.

 The reasoning is that if the stock price has stopped there previously then there might be an increased expectation that prices could do something interesting again at that level.

-Looking left on the chart on this example you can clearly see that price has stopped there several times in the past so it might be a fair assumption that price could well stop here again at the very least temporarily.
+Looking left on the chart in this example you can clearly see that price has stopped there several times in the past so it might be a fair assumption that price could well stop here again at the very least temporarily.

 This Bollinger Band Strategy is all that is needed to profit.
 A “home run” is not needed to make good money consistently.